-Build into your sales process a step where you determine if the prospect is the right "fit."
-Sometimes it’s budget, sometimes it’s personality, sometimes it’s your ability to deliver what they need.
-Whatever it is, get that out of the way early so you don’t waste your time and theirs.
+Your sales process should include a step where you determine if the prospect is the right "fit."
+Sometimes it’s based on budget, personality, or simply your ability to deliver what they need.

 4. Strategic positioning.

-Figure out where you stand relative to the market and focus your sales efforts on communicating that core value proposition.
-Are you a low-price, high-volume commodity or a premium luxury brand?
+Figure out where you stand relative to the market, and focus your sales efforts on communicating that core value proposition.

 5. Unique selling proposition (USP).

 Determine what makes your offering unique.
 Is it your amazingly knowledgeable frontline staff?
-Is it a new innovation that solves a nagging industry problem?
-Is it something as simple as your extended business hours?
+Is it an innovation that solves a nagging problem?
+Is it something as simple as your extended business hours or offering speedy delivery?

 Learn the art of the sales pitch.
-Yours should both demonstrate your understanding of their needs and highlight the value of what they're buying.
+Clearly demonstrate your understanding of the prospects’ needs and highlight the value of what they're buying.

 Practice your close.
-It doesn’t have to be overt or pushy, but you do need to give prospects clear direction on what they need to do next to buy.
-Is it click a button?
+It doesn’t have to be overt or pushy, but you do need to give prospects clear direction on what they need to do next.
+Do they need to click a button to purchase?
 Sign a contract?
-Agree to the pricing and terms?
+Agree to pricing and terms?

-Create a system for following up with prospects who aren’t quite ready to commit.
-Whatever you do, don’t start with the lame, “Just following up.”
-Get creative and find unique ways to add value to the relationship.
+Create a system for following up with prospects who aren’t ready to commit.
+Get creative and find unique ways to add value to the relationship and build ongoing communication.